xcore/sc_spi/doc/api.rst

 Configuration Defines
 ---------------------
-The file spi_conf.h can be provided in the application source code, without it the defualt values specified in spi_master.h and spi_slave.h will be used.
+The file spi_conf.h can be provided in the application source code, without it the default values specified in spi_master.h and spi_slave.h will be used.
 This file can set the following defines:

 SPI master Defines